Skip to content

 We consider our “gold standard” to be a 3% margin of error.
 This is widely considered to be an excellent margin of error.
 Unfortunately, a 3% margin of error isn’t always achievable, but it is still important to get as close to that number as you can.
 With that said, margins of error above 3% don’t necessarily mean that we have junk data – just like with all things statistics, we have to keep in mind how representative our sample is and adjust our expectations accordingly.

 At Satrix Solutions, our strategy is to hear from as many customers as possible.
-In other words, we don’t limit ourselves to a statistically-defined ceiling – we strive to produce the maximum number of responses that we can attain, and therefore provide the most accurate information on your customer base that is possible.
+In other words, we don’t limit ourselves to a statistically-defined ceiling – we strive to produce the maximum number of responses that we can attain and, therefore, provide the most accurate information on your customer base that is possible.

 Confidence Level